rackerlabs/docs-cloud-identity/api-docs/dev-guide/authentication-info/authentication-ref/user-response-object.rst

 Responses can be in :ref:`JSON <auth-resp-example-user-resp-json>` or :ref:`XML <auth-resp-example-user-resp-xml>`.
-For details, see the `user object attribute descriptions <auth-resp-user-obj-attribs>` in the table following the examples.
+For details, see the :ref:`user object attribute descriptions <auth-resp-user-obj-attribs>` in the table following the examples.